José Carreras: 1970s and 1980s

 The 1980s saw Carreras occasionally moving outside the strictly operatic repertoire, at least in the recording studio, with recitals of songs from zarzuela, musicals and operettas.
 He also made full-length recordings of two musicals – West Side Story (1985) and South Pacific (1986) – both with Kiri Te Kanawa as his co-star.
 The recording of West Side Story was unusual in two respects: Carreras was chosen and conducted by Leonard Bernstein.
 Bernstein was conducting for the first time nearly 30 years after he composed the music, and a full-length documentary was made about the recording sessions.
 In a now-viral clip, the star tenor had problems with the syncopated rhythms and elocution in his solo on Something's Coming and was relentlessly corrected by Bernstein.
 His 1987 Philips recording of the Argentine folk mass, Misa Criolla, conducted by its composer, Ariel Ramírez, brought the work to a worldwide audience.
 Although many of Carreras's stage performances are available on video, he also ventured into film.
 In 1986, he portrayed the 19th century Spanish tenor Julián Gayarre in Romanza Final (The Final Romance) and in 1987, he started working on a film version of La bohème directed by Luigi Comencini.

-It was during the filming of La bohème in Paris that he was found to be suffering from acute lymphoblastic leukemia and given a 1 in 10 chance of survival.
-However, he recovered from the disease after undergoing a gruelling treatment involving chemotherapy, radiation therapy and an autologous bone marrow transplant at the Fred Hutchinson Cancer Research Center in Seattle.
-Following his recovery, he gradually returned to both the operatic and the concert stage, embarking on a tour of come-back recitals in 1988 and 1989 and singing with Montserrat Caballé in Medea (Mérida, Spain 1989) and in the world premiere of Balada's Cristóbal Colón (Barcelona, 1989).